Mir Khalifa

-Amir Nizam-ud-din Khalifa (امیر نظام الدین خلیفه), also Known as Mir Khalifa was a Mughal noble and statesman, who served as the Vakil of the Mughal Empire (prime minister) during the reign of Emperor Babur and Humayun.
+Amir Nizam-ud-din Khalifa (امیر نظام الدین خلیفه), also known as Mir Khalifa was a Mughal noble and statesman, who served as the Vakil of the Mughal Empire (prime minister or Grand Vizier) during the reign of the Emperors Babur and Humayun.

 Biography

 Mir Khalifa was one of the closet companions of Babur.
-In 1526 Babur established Mughal Empire after defeating Ibrahim Lodhi in the Battle of Panipat.
+In 1526 Babur established the Mughal Empire after defeating Ibrahim Lodhi in the Battle of Panipat.
 Emperor Babur created the ministry of Vakalat (Emperor's representative) and made Mir Khalifa the first Vakil of the Mughal Empire.

 Mir Khalifa along with his son Mir Mohib Ali commanded the battalions of Mughal army in both battles of Panipat and Khanwa.
 His son fought bravely in the battle of Khanwa and impressed the Emperor.
 Due to Mohib's bravery Babur made him vizier in the imperial court.

-Mir Khalifa initially opposed Humayun's succession to the Mughal Throne after death of Babur because he was dread and suspicion to the young prince Humayun.
-He was in favour of succession of Mahdi Khawaja who was son-in-law of late Emperor.
+Mir Khalifa initially opposed Humayun's succession to the Mughal Throne after the death of Babur because he was fearful and suspicious of the young prince Humayun.
+He was in favour of succession of Mahdi Khawaja who was a son-in-law of late Emperor.